RU-Automated-Reasoning-Group/MicroCaml/README.md

 let t = infer e in
 pp_string_of_type (t)   (* ((int -> 'a) -> 'a) *)
 ```
-The above program prints out the OCaml type of the program `fun x -> x 1`.
+The above program prints out the OCaml type of `fun x -> x 1`.